Open Container Law in Ohio

 The current open container law forbids that any previously opened bottle, can or other unsealed containers of an alcohol beverage be carried on a sidewalk, street, or inside a vehicle.

-For a vehicle, it does not matter whether the passenger is the one with the open container.
+In the state of Ohio, it does not matter whether the open contain belongs to the driver or the passenger for criminal charges to happen.
 Both the driver and passenger can be charged if the container is within arm’s reach of either of them.
+The driver and the passenger can be charged with an OVI if, there is an open container present in a moving vehicle.
 However, like many laws, there are exceptions to the rule.
 For instance, a limousine or party bus is permitted to have open containers.
 If in a vehicle, it must be locked away in the glove compartment or the trunk.

 Contact an attorney today to set up a free in-person consultation.